From Sustainable Design to Responsible Retail

 - Providing product rental through partners such as Rent the Runway

-- Participating in product resale through potential partnerships
+- Participating in product resale through partnerships like The Renewal Workshop

 - Recycling products and materials at our Sutter Street factory